Heading out on vacation? Or maybe traveling with your pet for the holidays?

 If possible book a room on the ground level.
 This will make things easier for dog walking.
 Keep in mind that anxious dogs may need more potty breaks.
 Allow your dog to be familiar with your bags and any toys you may have brought to create a more comfortable stay.
 New surroundings can be somewhat stressful, so leaving your pet unattended immediately after arrival is not a good idea.

-Always remember to contact hotels and business’ ahead of time as sometimes rules change, or information hasn’t yet been updated.
-And PLEASE pick up after your pet, so that we may always have these pet friendly places to welcome us during our travels.
+When booking online remember to contact hotels and business’ ahead of time as sometimes rules change, or information hasn’t yet been updated.